-If we take a look at the photos below of three different interior decor styles of two homes, where Concord Floors laid the carpet you will be drawn by one of them more than the others.
+If we take a look at the photos below of three different interior decor styles of these homes, where Concord Floors laid the carpet, you will be drawn by one of them more than the others.

 All of the three interiors look beautifull but which is the most appealing to you depends on your personal tastes.
 There are no right or wrong answers in interior decoration.

-For a discussion on colors and home interior design, should you be interested, please go to our home interior design section.
+For a discussion on colors and home interior design, should you be interested, even if it is just to confirm your own ideas, please go to our home interior design section.
 Here you should find readily understandable principles and rules for building a pleasing balanced harmonious interior color scheme.
 But as I have said the right color scheme for you is the one that you find the most appealing.
 HOME INTERIOR DESIGN

 This subject is discussed in the carpet section CARPET

 Carpet installation cost has the the following components: the cost of the carpet, the cost of the carpet underlay, the cost of taking up and disposing of the existing carpet and underlay, the cost of furniture shifting to make carpet laying possible, the cost of an independent carpet layer to lay the underlay and carpet.

 For information about carpet styles and their terminology please see Carpet and go to the section CARPET FLOOR: STYLES, YARN FIBRES and TERMINOLOGY